Test-writing playbook¶

 Payload generator class¶

 The purpose of the payload generator is to prepare a payload and process the test outcome.
-It is a class that can be reused in different tests Configurations.
-Payload generators are located in payload_generators directory
+It is a class that can be reused in different tests configurations.
+Payload generators are located in the payload_generators directory

 Available payload generators¶